free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 How do wo know it works though?
 We can write unit tests!

 We can use the `TestBackendBuilder` to build an in-memory representation of a ledger.
-You can start by giving a starting balance to the address `me` who is specified as the signer in `new()`.
+You can give a starting balance to the address `me` who is specified as the signer in `new()`.

 ```rust